dylankane/spanish-word-game/README.md

 - **Question Function**

-    - This function was built to deal with nearly all the questions that prompted the user to answer throughout the game.
+    - This function was built to deal with nearly all the questions that are prompted to the user to answer throughout the game.
 Its purpose is to reduce the amount of repetition of code.
 Any Y/N question is performed by this one function. the function is called with parameters, that tell the function what other functions to call depending on the answer of the user.
 This greatly helped to refactor the code, in all the other functions.

 ![screenshot](documentation/question-screenshot.png)